Experiment

 )

-To check versions available in your app, please navigate to AI Lab and look at the overview.
+To check which versions are available in your platform, navigate to AI Lab > Overview

 For more information, you can take a look at the dedicated article on Upgrading your solution Python version